curvegrid/go-ethereum-wiki/JavaScript-Console.md

 If you want to have the console as well as load scripts, use [loadScript](#loadscript).
 Find an example script [here](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions#example-script)

+You can exit the console cleanly by typing `exit` or simply with `CTRL-C`.

 ## Caveat

 The go-ethereum CLI uses the [Otto JS VM](https://github.com/robertkrimen/otto) which has some limitations: